A248/CitieSworld/Convention.md

 ## Permission Groups

-There are four privileged classes, in terms of increasing privilege:
+There are 5 privileged classes, in terms of increasing privilege:
+* Unrecognised players
 * Unverified commoners
 * Verified commoners
 * Court members